 Need tips for effective labor management?

-Check out video resources from the Ag Apprenticeship Learning Network and SEMAP’s 2022 Ag & Food Conference.
+Check out video resources from the Ag Apprenticeship Learning Network and SEMAP’s Ag & Food Conferences (2022 and 2023).
+Conference presenter Anita Adalja also co-wrote Farming Into the Future by Centering Farmworkers, a comprehensive resource for creating a hospitable working environment and retaining labor.
 Written guides are also offered by Cornell Small Farms.
 Apply for technical assistance through the Agricultural Justice Project for personalized help with creating management practices that work for all parties; also check out their farmer toolkit for improving on-farm social relations.

 Looking to post or find a farm job?